lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/9a_Use_Nextflow_for_Pipelines.md

 ### How to do this
  - TRY out a couple of simple NF workflows with ZERO set up
    - Use GCP Cloud Shell and the main tutorials - ['Examples' link](https://www.nextflow.io/)
+   - USE my samples - see [this folder](https://github.com/lynnlangit/gcp-for-bioinformatics/tree/master/2_Virtual_Machines_%26_Docker_Containers/Workflow_Script_Examples/Nextflow-NF) in this Repo for sample NF scripts
  - TRY more sample workflows on a single GCE VM
    - SETUP prereqs for Nextflow on your VM - JDK, Docker, Graphviz(optional)
    - RUN RNAseq example pipeline on Compute Engine and Cloud Storage - [link](https://cloud.google.com/genomics/docs/tutorials/nextflow)